NEHA Legacy Society

 Introducing the NEHA Legacy Society

-Inspired by Mr. Allen’s gift, NEHA established the Legacy Society to recognize donors who seek to extend the promise of the New England Hemophilia Association’s mission to the next generation of bleeding disorder families.
+Inspired by this anonymous gift, NEHA established the Legacy Society to recognize donors who seek to extend the promise of the New England Hemophilia Association’s mission to the next generation of bleeding disorder families.

 Legacy Society members are individuals who have made a provision in their estate planning that will benefit NEHA and ensure a strong community for future generations.
 These planned gifts, large or small, may take many different forms such as bequests, trusts, life insurance, and IRA beneficiary designations.
 A planned gift allows you to make charitable gifts, continue to meet your current income needs, and take advantage of current tax incentives.